stac-utils/stac-task/README.md

 The path_template string is a way to control the output location of uploaded assets from a STAC Item using metadata from the Item itself.
 The template can contain fixed strings along with variables used for substitution.
 The following variables can be used in the template.

-See [https://jsonpath.herokuapp.com/](Jayway JsonPath Evaluator) to experiment with JSONpath and [https://regex101.com/](regex101) to experiment with regex
+See [Jayway JsonPath Evaluator](https://jsonpath.herokuapp.com/) to experiment with JSONpath and [regex101](https://regex101.com/) to experiment with regex

 **Full Example**
 ```